 The report also includes data on the types of threats detected at data centers (e.g., HTML injection was the most frequently reported), how often these threats were detected, and respondents’ organizational priorities for remediating those threats.

 Our study provided us with valuable insights into data center security products and their environments.
 And, much like the brown-throated thrush, we found that the environment a data center security product resides in can significantly influence its behavior.
 We hope you will find this data as useful as we did in learning about data center security.

-Will Fisher is a Senior Research Analyst for the NSS Labs Enterprise Architecture Research Group (EARG), whose charter is to help enterprises solve security challenges.
-Will is a research scientist who holds a PhD in experimental psychology and has worked for NSS Labs for the last two and half years performing and analyzing qualitative and quantitative research into enterprise IT security.
+Will Fisher is a Senior Research Analyst at NSS Labs and holds a PhD in experimental psychology.
+He has worked for NSS Labs for the last two and half years performing and analyzing qualitative and quantitative research into enterprise IT security.